lmalenfant/Software.Downloads/README.md

 # SoftwareDownloads

+This application uses the GitHub API to get the number of downloads for all [VP software](https://github.com/VirtualPhotonics).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Development server